zama-ai/terraform-mpc-modules/README.md

 **🔌 Consumer Capability** (Root Module in Consumer Mode)
 - Connect to all other MPC party nodes via VPC interface endpoints
-- Configure `partner_services_config` for connections to each party in the network
+- Configure `party_services_config` for connections to each party in the network
 - Establish outgoing connections to participate in distributed threshold protocols
 - Automatic service discovery for seamless MPC protocol execution